Karen Weaver, Ed.D.

 - Social media and marketing

-Outside the classroom, Dr. Weaver is nationally recognized as an expert in broadcast rights, media and branding strategies, and social media.
+Off campus, Weaver is nationally recognized as an expert in broadcast rights, media and branding strategies, and social media.
 Her expertise in the area of institutional advocacy for protection of current and future video content rights has been called visionary.
-She has spoken about collegiate broadcast media rights both nationally and internationally, including at the University of the Sorbonne in Paris, at the NCAA Convention, and to collegiate sport conferences around the United States.
-She received the University of Pennsylvania's Early Career/Alumni Award of Merit in 2011.
+She has spoken about collegiate broadcast media rights and the Big Ten Network both nationally and internationally, including the University of the Sorbonne in Paris, at the NCAA Convention, and to collegiate sport conferences around the United States.
+She received the University of Pennsylvania’s Early Career/Alumni Award of Merit.
+Weaver serves as a consultant to the Knight Commission on Intercollegiate Athletics (http://knightcommission.org/).